GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 ```

 !!!
 Note
-    Choose OpenLDAP if your current LDAP Server is OpenLDAP when you are asked to choose a target LDAP Server.
+    If your current LDAP Server is OpenLDAP and you choose OpenDJ for target LDAP Server, please be careful about downloading
+    pathced version of OpenDJ as explained [here](#opendjmigration).

 The export script will generate a directory called `backup_3031` which will have all the data from the current installation.
 Check the log file generated in the directory for any errors.